NordicSemiconductor/pc-ble-driver/README.md

+# [DEPRECATED]

+This library is no longer being maintained.
+There is no planned replacement for this library, so the tool will remain here for those who still need it, but the library will see no further support.
+We advise people to not invest time and resources into building new projects with this.

 # pc-ble-driver

 `pc-ble-driver` provides C/C++ libraries for Bluetooth Low Energy nRF5 SoftDevice serialization.

-Deprecation notice: This library is no longer being maintained.
-There is no planned replacement for this library, so the tool will remain here for those who still need it, but the library will see no further support.
-We advise people to not invest time and resources into building new projects with this.

 * [Overview](#Overview)
 * [Architecture](#Architecture)